Bobbadillio/bottrosian/README.md

   * Click 'Confirm' to finalize the decision.
   * NOTE: You are allocated 550 free Dyno hours, which will not last the entire month.
 However, if you provide a credit card to verify your identity, you are given an additional 450 hours, which will allow your bot to run indefinitely.

-# TO-DO LIST
+# Bottrosian TO-DO LIST
-* Revise the tutorial to be easier to understand for any user.
-* Add some images for following along with the process.
+* update the PostgresManager class to optionally return a single value rather than a list of tuples returned by the query
+* create a daily leaderboard update&post
+* track user progress
+* make profile result prettier
+* find a better way to test locally